-The Progressive Party state that should there be a demand from various racial groups they would advocate such things as mixed residential areas, mixed schools and mixed swimming baths.
-Where would these be?
-Johannesburg is virtually built up, so such areas would have to be in existing suburbs.
-Which suburbs Would all the existing residents have to agree would these be? to the change?
+The Progressive Party state that should there be a demand from various racial groups they would advocate such things as mixed residential areas, mixed schools and mixed swimming baths, Where would these be?
+Johannesburg is virtually built up, so such areas would have to be in existing suburbs, Which suburbs would these be?
+Would all the existing residents have to agree to the change?
 Are any of the Northern suburbs included in the suggested areas?
 If not, surely the Non-European who wants to move into the Northern suburbs is being subjected to discrimination.
-Some years ago a suggestion was made that portion of the Cydna Sewage Works at Melrose should be reserved for recreational facilities for domestic servants.
+Some years ago a suggestion was made that portion of the Cydna Sewage Works at Melrcae should be reserved for recreational facilities for demestic servants.
 But what an outcry there was.
-Everybody agreed with the sentiment, but "not next to me".
-However, since I have been on the Council we have been trying to find suitable recreational areas in the Northern suburbs, but the ery was always the same "a good idea, but not next to me".
+Everybody agreed with the sentiment, but "not next to me", However, since I have been on the Council we have been trying to find suitable recreational areas in the Northern suburbe, but the cry was always the same "a good idea, but not next to me".
 To my mind what may be a noble sentiment could not be implemented at the moment.
-But then perhaps the Progressive Party, realising that they had no chance of getting into power in the forseeable future, are endeavouring to propound a policy for twenty years hence.
+East then perhaps the Progressive Party, realising that they had no chance of getting into power in the forseeable future, are endea ouring to propound a policy for twenty years hence.

-2. Abolition of Pass Laws and Influx Control:
+2, Abolition of Pass Laws and Influx Control